mobilecoinofficial/developer-portal/README.md

-Welcome to the MobileCoin developer documentation!
-This repository contains the content for the [MobileCoin developer portal](https://developers.mobilecoin.com).
-If you are looking for the portal, please go there.
-If you intend to submit a change to the developer docs, please read the below structural guidelines.
+Welcome to the MobileCoin documentation repo!
+This repository contains most of the content for the [MobileCoin website](https://mobilecoin.com).
+If you intend to submit a change to the documentation, please read the below structural guidelines.

 # Site Structure